-for waiver of premium cover claims - evidence:
+for waiver of premium claims - evidence:

-- of the date that the incapacity started, (for example a letter from the life insured's employer or doctor), and - that the life insured remains incapacitated (for example a disability claim assessment form completed by the life insured's doctor).
+- of the date that the incapacity started, (for example a letter from the life insured's employer or doctor), - that the life insured remains incapacitated (for example a disability claim assessment form completed by the life insured's doctor).

-While waiver of premium is being paid we may ask from time to time for evidence that the life insured remains incapacitated.
+While Waiver Of Premium Benefit is being paid we may ask from time to time for evidence that the life insured remains incapacitated.
 This may include a medical examination at our expense.
 You will be responsible for the cost of producing any other evidence which we request.